Multicolored tourmaline bracelet Brazil AA (5-6mm balls)

 Origin: Brazil

-Grade: A
+Grade: AA

-Bracelet made of 5-6mm balls of multi-colored tourmaline
+Bracelet made of 5-6mm multicolored tourmaline beads

 Patterns and colors may vary from bracelet to bracelet

 Thus, there are very few legends or myths attached to this stone due to its late identification.
-However, some tourmalines have piezoelectric properties, which means that they have an electrical charge, negative at one pole and positive at the other pole.
+However, some tourmalines have piezoelectric properties, which means they have an electrical charge, negative at one pole and positive at the other pole.
 Tourmaline attracts particles to itself.

 As an anecdote, in the 16th century, a Spanish conquistador discovered a green tourmaline in Brazil, which he identified as an emerald.
 This discovery caused a rush in the Brazilian regions in search of these famous emeralds.
-The error was corrected in the 19th century and the emeralds were transformed into tourmalines.
+The error was corrected in the 19th century and the emeralds transformed into tourmalines.

 The main deposits are located in Brazil, Afghanistan, Australia, Brazil, Russia, Thailand, Burma, Madagascar, India, and the United States.